rafaveraza/TSCI-5050/README.md

 # TSCI-5050
 Course: TSCI 5050, Introduction to Data Science

+Feel free to edit our [course wiki](https://github.com/UTHSCSA-CIRD/TSCI-5050/wiki) as you wish.

 ## Session 01: Introduction

 An excerpt of our first class is now up: https://youtu.be/M21l3RMKHJc